FarmRadioHangar/boxter/README.md

 OPTIONS:
-   --config value               path to the configuration file --host value                 the name of the host machine --remote-playbook-dir value  the directory to sync playbooks to in a remote host --ssh value                  ssh connection url
+   --config value               path to the configuration file --host value                 the name of the host machine --boxid value                unique id of the box --remote-playbook-dir value  the directory to sync playbooks to in a remote host --ssh value                  ssh connection url --rsh value                  passed to rsync
 ```

 The `--config` points to a simple configuration file which has the following formal